 The statistics show that 4,780,701 individuals, or 63% of the registered voters, cast their vote in the presidential election cycle of 2012.
 Divide 4,780,701 by 2,500 and you will have 956 pairs of individuals needed to cover the registered voters via door-to-door canvassing.
 However, this only works if you know who will be attending the votes, as this way you only cover 63% of the registered voters.
 To cover all, 100%, you will need to have around 2,000 individuals in your campaign who will visit the voters at least once during the campaign.

-To visit houses of 2,500 individuals living in urban or semi-urban environment, where you will walk four minutes between addresses, you will need around 625 minutes.
-Most of the people doing door-to-door canvassing spend no more than two hours per week, which means they will spend five weeks on canvassing of 2,500 addresses.
+To visit houses of 2,500 individuals living in urban or semi-urban environments, where you will walk four minutes between addresses, you will need around 625 minutes.
+Most of the people doing door-to-door canvassing spend no more than two hours per week, which means they will spend five weeks canvassing of 2,500 addresses.

 Even though this might seem like an ideal plan, many things can go wrong during the campaign.
 One such mistake is blindly canvassing every door.
 Not all individuals will be willing to talk to canvassers, or even open the door.
-Campaign manager must hire a data mining professional to analyze the past election data.
+Campaign managers must hire a data mining professional to analyze past election data.
 Depending on the type of primary, whether it is closed, open, or caucus, a crossover may or may not be possible.
 For example, in Ohio, voter registration files are pre-filled with party affiliations, which is not the case in Michigan.
 This means that obtaining core supporters is the first goal of your efforts.
 If the campaign is during the primary season, you should set the goal to gain the support of primary voters.

 Overall, many individuals contribute to the success of door-to-door canvassing.
-To have a team where every member works toward a common goal, campaign owner and campaign manager must maintain the balance within their canvassing team and share their knowledge and guidance with less experienced members.
+To have a team where every member works toward a common goal, the campaign owner and campaign manager must maintain the balance within their canvassing team and share their knowledge and guidance with less experienced members.